Unwind the Feminine

 - Personalise your self-practice: A necessary step in order to guide others to do the same.

 - Thai Massage: Develop a healthy and intuitive relationship with the art of healing touch.
+(Not available for the online course!)

 - Healing power of mudra: Demystify the power of gesture to direct vitality and nurture positive thought patterns.